open-telemetry/oteps/text/0155-external-modules.md

 * Short description of the component
 * Link to the original repository of this component
-* Clear indication of component's authors/maintainers and its Otel status (native/core/contrib/external)
+* Clear indication of component's authors/maintainers and its OpenTelemetry status (native/core/contrib/external)
 * License used
 * Language and targeted library
 * Links to a list of current issues and known security vulnerabilities
 * Some way of component's quality as perceived by its users, e.g. rating or stars or thumbs up/down
-* Otel API/SDK and library versions that this component was tested against
+* OpenTelemetry API/SDK and library versions that this component was tested against
 * If OpenTelemetry verification harness is used by this component
 * A filled self-assessment form
 * Any quality indicators we may want to standardize on (e.g. test coverage)